Nelly O'Brien: Activism and the Gaelic League

-O'Brien was an early member of the Gaelic League, being present at its first oireachtas in 1897, and founding the Craobh na gCúig gCúigí (Branch of the Five Provinces).
+O'Brien was an early member of the Gaelic League, being present at its first oireachtas in 1897, and founding the Craobh na gCúig Cúigí (Branch of the Five Provinces).
 In 1905, she wrote a long letter in defence of Douglas Hyde and the Gaelic League in the Church of Ireland Gazette.
-She held meetings of Craobh na gCúig gCúigí in her flat at 7 St Stephen's Green every Saturday night in 1907.
+She held meetings of Craobh na gCúig Cúigí in her flat at 7 St Stephen's Green every Saturday night in 1907.
 In 1911, O'Brien founded Coláiste Eoghain Uí Chomhraí (O'Curry Irish College) in Carrigaholt, County Clare, which was named in honour of Eugene O'Curry, with the help of her cousin and friend Mary Spring Rice.
 One of her ultimate goals was to create a national Irish church, which would unite Protestants and Catholics through the Irish language.
 To this end, she established the Irish Guild of the Church with Seoirse de Rút in 1914.
 The aim of the organisation was to provide a communal union for members of the Church of Ireland who were dedicated to "Irish Ireland" ideals.
 Acting as a representative for the Gaelic League, O'Brien travelled to the United States with Fionan MacColuim in 1914 to 1915, to fund raise and promote Irish art and industries.
-At Coláiste Eoghain Uí Chomhraí, O'Brien stressed the importance of the Irish language in the home, as well as the skills of housewives and those in domestic service in strengthening the language and Irish culture.
+At Coláiste Uí Chomhraí, O'Brien stressed the importance of the Irish language in the home, as well as the skills of housewives and those in domestic service in strengthening the language and Irish culture.

 O'Brien noted that she initially thought that the 1916 Easter Rising was "in the nature a demonstration against conscription as it had been announced that the volunteers would resist disarmament".
 O'Brien was staying with the Hydes at 1 Earlsfort Place during the Rising, which destroyed her flat at College Park Chambers.
 She protested the conscription bill in Ireland as a mass meeting of women at the Mansion House in 1918.
 She launched the Gaelic Churchman in 1919 as the official publication of the Irish Guild of the Church.
 In one article entitled A plea for the Irish services, she promoted her campaign for Irish-language services in Protestant churches.
 In her capacity of vice-president of the guild, she invited Éamon de Valera to attend one of their meetings in 1921.